Hares are furry animals that are closely related to rabbits. They are leporids from the Lepus genus.

 Hares mostly mate during the period between January and October.
 Spring is their primary mating season.

 The period from their mating to conception to birth ranges between 42 – 44 days.
-During delivery, two or three young hares are born, and young hares are called “leverets”.
+Two or three young hares are born during delivery, and young hares are called “leverets.”

 They are born in a nest enclosed in a form and lined with grass.
 After birth completion, they are put in separate forms.
 These forms usually have tall grasses that can keep them obscure.
-At night, the mother hare comes to them, and they suckle from her.
+The mother hare comes to them at night, and they suckle from her.

 During her absence, the young hares stay still and lie low to avoid discovery by predators.
-The leverets are able to look after themselves when they reach three weeks old, but it takes eight weeks to attain adulthood.
+The leverets can look after themselves when they reach three weeks old, but it takes eight weeks to attain adulthood.

 The female hare (Jill) can produce three to four litters yearly.